alexandertrefz/essence/packages/cli/README.md

 working directory, or only the files it is given.
-A failed `expect` is reported as an ordinary Diagnostic, showing the value of every sub-expression the compiler recorded at the span it was written at. `-f` filters by name, `--tag` and `--skip-tag` by tag, and a project skips tags by default by naming them in the nearest `package.json`:
+A failed `expect` is reported as an ordinary Diagnostic, showing the value of every sub-expression the compiler recorded at the span it was written at. `-f` filters by name, `--tag` and `--skip-tag` by tag, `--watch` stays up and re-runs only what a change reached, and a project skips tags by default by naming them in the nearest `package.json`:

 ```json
 { "essence": { "test": { "skipTags": ["slow"] } } }